-- 15. The Applicant contends that the Respondent State: - violated his right to property protected under Article 17(2) of the Universal Declaration of Human Rights (hereinafter referred to as "the UDHR") and Article 14 of the Charter. - ii. violated "his right to a fair trial and public hearing by a competent, independent and impartial tribunal, in a fair and public hearing of his case, in the determination of any dispute concerning his rights and obligations in a suit at law", guaranteed by Article 10 of the UDHR and Article 14(1) of the International Covenant on Civil and Political Rights (hereinafter referred to as "ICCPR"). - iii. has taken no steps to ensure that the competent authorities implement the judgments rendered in his favour in accordance with Article 2(3)(c) of the ICCPR. - iv. violated his right to have his cause heard under Article 7(1)(a) and (d) of the Charter. - v. has failed to guarantee the independence of the courts and the establishment and development of relevant national institutions for the promotion and protection of the rights and freedoms protected under Article 26 of the Charter. - vi. violated his rights to full equality before the law and equal protection of the law, enshrined under Article 7 of the UDHR, Article 26 of the ICCPR and Article 3 of the Charter.
+- 9. The Applicant contends that the Respondent State: - Violated his right to an adequate standard of living provided under Article 14 of the Charter.

+- ii.
+Violated, in the determination of his rights and obligations, his right to a fair and public hearing by a court, provided for under Article 10 of the Universal Declaration of Human Rights (hereinafter referred to as "the UDHR") and Article 14(1) of the International Covenant on Civil and Political Rights (hereinafter referred to as "ICCPR"). - iii.
+Failed to ensure the execution by the competent authorities of the judgments rendered in favour of the Applicants under Article 2(3)(c) of the ICCPR. - iv.
+Violated his right to take legal action within the meaning of Article 7(1)(a)(d) of the Charter. - v.
+Failed to guarantee the independence of the courts and to provide for the establishment and improvement of competent national institutions for the promotion and protection of the rights and freedoms guaranteed by Article the Charter as required by Article 26 thereof. - vi.
+Violated the right to equality before the law and equal protection of the law enshrined in Article 3 of the Charter, Article 26 of the ICCPR and Article 7 of the UDHR.